jon-harper/clock-3/readme.md

 # Clock 3

-Clock 3 is a working name for this project and is not final.
-It is an evolution of my second attempt at an enclosed 3D printer.
+This is an evolution of my second attempt at an enclosed 3D printer.
 The idea of building my own 3D printer to suit my needs came out of excess free time during the 2021 Winter Storm.
 Clock 1 was a thought experiment; Clock 2 I built.
 Clock 3 is a refinement incorporating lessons from other projects and a lot of experimentation.
+Clock 3 is a working name for this project and is not final.

+## First, a Note

+This project is very much under active development.
+All renders will be stored here, but you can also follow along visually with assembly and discussion on Instagram [@jonspaceharper](https://www.instagram.com/jonspaceharper/).

+Assembly documentation compilation will start in January of 2022 after a full Bill of Materials is available.

 ## Development Goals